chrisbrasington/manga-downloader-sync/README.md

 - [mangadex](https://mangadex.org/)
 - generic rss feeds maybe ?

+## chapter number matching

+Even if the feed changes, the chapter number is attempted to be extracted from the feed.
+This will not redownload cached chapter numbers even if the file name would be different.

 ## device support

 tested with `kobo libra 2` and will work with any device that supports cbz (zip) files